-Nessa (Vanessa Beckitt) brings some incredible bodywork to Grampians Paradise - you can have a massage without having to drive anywhere!
-As Aidan's wife, Nessa is involved with campground tasks part of the time, and enjoys spending time working with bodywork and healing.
+Nessa (Vanessa Beckitt) brings some great bodywork to Grampians Paradise - you can have a massage without having to drive anywhere!
+As Aidan's wife, Nessa is involved with campground tasks part of the time, and also enjoys spending time working with bodywork and healing.

 Our massage studio is tucked away in the camping ground, despite being fairly close to the office, you can enter through the doorway and forget the concept of time and the stresses of the busy world.
 It really feels like a world away from everything.

-In September 2016 Nessa traveled to Queensland to extend her Kahuna Massage Skills on a Level 6 and Level 7 retreat, and is now back at Grampians Paradise offering Kahuna Massage, Heartworks Lomi Lomi and Arvigo Mayan Abdominal Therapies® as well as Crystal Sound Therapy and Sound Spas using the Quartz Crystal Singing Bowls within the Innerji Sound and Massage Studio room.
+In September 2016 Nessa traveled to Queensland to extend her Kahuna Massage Skills on a Level 6 and Level 7 Kahuna Massage training retreat, and now offers Kahuna Massage, Heartworks Lomi Lomi and Arvigo Mayan Abdominal Therapies® as well as Crystal Sound Therapy and Sound Spas using the Quartz Crystal Singing Bowls within the Innerji Sound and Massage Studio room.
+Nessa is also an accredited Remedial Massage Therapist with MMA.
 Appointments are required, and you can book online for treatments at 10am and 2pm Wednesday to Sunday each week (up to 2 hour treatments), and other times may be possible by private arrangement.
-Please note that Nessa does travel for professional development so please check when booking if you are keen to have a massage during your stay.
+Please note that Nessa does travel for professional development so please check her availability when booking if you are keen to have a massage during your stay.